Introduction

 We use your personal information to:

-• Identify and/or clarify your child’s SEND needs.
+• Identify and clarify your child’s SEND needs

 Data sharing

-When working to identify the setting to be named in a child or young person’s EHC Plan we will share information that we have gathered as part of a statutory needs assessment with providers who we feel may be suitable to meet the identified needs or for whom parents/carers have expressed a preference for.
+When working to identify the setting to be named in a child or young person’s Education, Health and Care Plan we will share information that we have gathered as part of a statutory needs assessment with providers who we feel may be suitable to meet the identified needs, or for whom parents or carers have expressed a preference for.

 Data security